John of Lancaster, Duke of Bedford

 John of Lancaster, Duke of Bedford, Knight of the Garter, kneels before Saint George who wears the blue mantle of the Order of the Garter.
 Illuminated miniature from the Bedford Hours, formerly in the Duke's private library.

-John of Lancaster, Duke of Bedford (20 June 1389 – 14 September 1435) was a medieval English prince, general, and statesman who commanded England's armies in France during a critical phase of the Hundred Years' War.
+John of Lancaster, Duke of Bedford (20 June 1389 – 14 September 1435), was a medieval English prince, general, and statesman who commanded England's armies in France during a critical phase of the Hundred Years' War.
 Bedford was the third son of King Henry IV of England, brother to Henry V, and acted as regent of France for his nephew Henry VI.
-Despite his military and administrative talent, the situation in France had severely deteriorated (for the English) by the time of his death.
+Despite his military and administrative talent, the situation in France had severely deteriorated for the English by the time of his death.

 Bedford was a capable administrator and soldier, and his effective management of the war brought the English to the height of their power in France.
-However, difficulties mounted after the arrival of Joan of Arc, and his efforts were further thwarted by political divisions at home and the wavering of England's key ally, Duke Philip of Burgundy and his faction, the Burgundians.
+However, difficulties mounted after the arrival of Joan of Arc, and his efforts were further thwarted by political divisions at home and the wavering of England's key ally, Duke Philip of Burgundy, and his faction, the Burgundians.
 In the last years of Bedford's life, the conflict devolved into a war of attrition, and he became increasingly unable to gather the necessary funds to prosecute the conflict.

 Bedford died during the congress of Arras in 1435, just as Burgundy was preparing to abandon the English cause and conclude a separate peace with Charles VII of France.

-Birth and family
+Early life

 John of Lancaster was born on 20 June 1389, to Henry Bolingbroke (later Henry IV, King of England) and his wife, Mary de Bohun.
 He was a grandson of John of Gaunt, Duke of Lancaster, a son of King Edward III.

-His father, Henry Bolingbroke, was exiled in 1399 by his cousin, Richard II, when he participated in the revolt of the Lords Appellant in 1388, the year before John's birth.
+John's eldest sibling was Henry of Monmouth, later King of England as Henry V. John's other siblings were Thomas of Lancaster, Duke of Clarence; Humphrey, Duke of Gloucester; Philippa; and Blanche.
+Like his brothers, he received a good education; he started to study Latin grammar at the age of eight and learned to read and write in English and French.
+From 1394, he lived with his maternal grandmother Joan, Countess of Hereford.
+By 1397, he was in the household of Margaret Brotherton, Countess Marshal.

+In 1399, Henry Bolingbroke accused another nobleman, Thomas Mowbray, of making treasonous statements against Henry's cousin, King Richard II.
+As Mowbray denied the charges, a trial by combat was arranged, but Richard II called off the duel at the last moment and exiled both men.
+Bolingbroke's children remained in England in the meantime.
 Upon the death of John of Gaunt, Richard II did not allow Bolingbroke to inherit his father's duchy of Lancaster.
 That year Bolingbroke, with help from the nobility, was able to gather supporters and deposed Richard II, who later died of starvation either by his own will or by force.
 Bolingbroke was crowned King of England, as Henry IV, on 13 October 1399.

-John's eldest sibling was Henry of Monmouth, later King of England as Henry V. John's other siblings were Thomas of Lancaster, Duke of Clarence; Humphrey, Duke of Gloucester; Philippa; and Blanche.